fi-uba-t3/kero/docs/installation.md

 ![](./img/dashboard.png)

+## Administering the Kero system

+It is possible to do some operations, like creating and deleting groups and users, and visualize the state of the pods and services of the Kero system by the Kero Admin dashboard.
+To use it, you can deploy it using the `deploy-kero-adm` command.

 ## Remote desktop service

 To enable the remote desktop service, you will need a service that deploys vnc desktops on demand.
 The Desktop spawner API provides endpoints to deploy and destroy a vnc server remotely.
 To deploy the desktop spawner API from a Kero cluster machine just invoke the command `deploy-desktop-spawner`.